1. Introduction

 That point in time is either the end of the transaction or some event within the scope of the transaction (e.g., issue a JPA query).

-We would need to do this prior to issuing a native SQL command if we want our latest changes to be included with that command.
+We would need to do this before issuing a native SQL command if we want our latest changes to be included with that command.

 @Test